jonhiggs/flamingzombies/plugins/README.md

 The interface for a notifier is:

 - `SUBJECT`: The message subject.
-- `NAME`: The configured name of the notifier.
 - `PRIORITY`: The configured priority of the alert.

 - `stdin`: The notification body.